halukerenozlu/Notion-LandingPageDemo/README.md

-# 🧠 Notion Land Page
+# 🧠 Notion Landing Page

 This is a simple, clean, and informative landing page project designed to showcase the features of **Notion**, a powerful all-in-one productivity tool.